metabrainz/picard-docs/variables/tags_basic.rst

 **director**

-   The director of a video track as provided by the Video Director relationship in MusicBrainz.  (*Since Picard 2.6*)
+   The director of a track as provided by the Video Director or Audio Director relationship in MusicBrainz.  (*Since Picard 2.6, updated in Picard 2.9*)

 **discnumber**